Beyondactivismo/Beyondactivismo/CONTRIBUTING.md

 It is in an early stage, so feel free to [contact us](#communication-channels) or leave you feedback

-2. Get in touch with us here.
-[Issue 39](https://github.com/Beyondactivismo/Beyondactivismo/issues/39)
+2. Get in touch with us [here.](https://github.com/Beyondactivismo/Beyondactivismo/issues/39)

 **[Suggest an Activist to be interviewed](https://github.com/Beyondactivismo/Beyondactivismo/issues/38)**

-Do you know an activist and you want us to interview him?
+Do you know an activist and you want us to collect the History?
 Please let us know [here](https://github.com/Beyondactivismo/Beyondactivismo/issues/38)! 😃
 #### Translations
 [Issue 40](https://github.com/Beyondactivismo/Beyondactivismo/issues/40)